How many websites did you visit today that required a password? Probably quite a few.

 "If you have sensitive information in your email, such as bank statements or credit-card statements, then the attacker can try that password to access bank accounts or credit-card accounts as well," Jones said.

-Not only should you have a unique password for each site you log into online, but, as Gunter Ollmann, chief technology officer at the Seattle-based computer-security firm IOActive, pointed out, you should also avoid recycling old passwords.
+Not only should you have a unique password for each site you log into online, but, as Gunter Ollmann, chief security officer at the Atlanta-based computer-security firm Vectra Networks, pointed out, you should also avoid recycling old passwords.

 "Criminals — and unethical webmasters — often try to use the passwords that have been taken from one site and use them against other sites, especially if your email address is also known to them," Ollman explained.